-- In patients with AHF (prior HF: 65-87% and new onset AHF: 13-25%), most episodes are actually the first episodes of decompensation. - Reversal of LV remodelling is necessary in AHF patients with structural heart disease. - Life-saving therapies with ACEI/ARBs or β blockers are still underutilized in terms of number of patients treated and dosing. - Optimization of pharmacologic treatment upon hospital discharge is crucial for proper long-term management.
+- In patients with AHF with prior HF: 65-87% and new onset AHF: 13-25%, most episodes of new onset AHF are actually the first episodes of decompensation. - Reverse remodelling is necessary in patient's experiencing heart structure and function abnormalities associated with AHF. - Life-saving therapies with ACEI/ARB or β blockers are still underused in terms of proportion of patients treated and dosages. - Optimal of pharmacological treatment upon hospital discharge is crucial for proper long-term management.